backdrop-ops/backdrop-docker/README.md

 docker compose up
 ```

-This command instructs docker to process the `compose.yml` file.
+This command instructs docker to process the `compose.yml` file in the current directory.

 The screen should immediately begin to fill with startup messages as docker composes the Backdrop runtime environment.
 After a minute or so, the pace of new messages should settle down, with just status messages being displayed.
 At this point the Backdrop installation screen should be accessible via a web browser.

 # How to Access Backdrop in a Local Docker Container
 If the web browser is running on **the same machine** as docker, Backdrop should be accessible at: